irene-1308/final-project-innovation-collective/README.md

 ### Solution

 A socially responsible social app that fosters community by helping like-minded individuals find and connect with others within their locality based on shared interests, hobbies and activities.
 Our app would be aimed at building communities and life-long friendships, both remotely and in-person.

 ## MVPs

 ### MVP0 (Pre-Launch Landing Page)

-Landing page based on LearnWorlds press release guidelines (so Amazon press release).
+A landing page based on LearnWorlds press release guidelines (so Amazon press release).
 Possibly with an "are you interested" e-mail subscription form to gauge initial interest.

 ### MVP1

-#### Step 1
+- #### Step 1

   - A profile page (based on session cookies first).

-#### Step 2
+- #### Step 2

   - A chat page for chatting in your local groups.
   - Database (only for storing the server-side session to local cookie links initially)

 ### MVP2